22/11/2024

 It’s also essential to improve systems and processes for better efficiency and economies of scale.
 Planning a detailed IT strategy to merge tech platforms is crucial.
 This way, by finding and fixing inefficiencies, companies can create better processes that suit the new combined objectives.

 Finally, it’s critical to keep up with legal rules to avoid penalties and protect the company’s reputation.
 A compliance audit is a must during integration to spot any legal issues.
 Regular training and communication about regulatory responsibilities help keep everyone informed.
-This ensures a smooth cultural integration.Cultural integration
+This ensures a smooth cultural integration.cultural integration

 Maintaining Customer Loyalty